classner/pymp/README.md

 ```

 In theory, Python 3.2 and Python 3.3 should be supported as well.
 For some
-reason, the travis-ci builds hang AFTER completing the test runs.
+reason, the travis-ci builds hangs AFTER completing the test runs.
 If someone
 confirms successful testing on these versions, please let me know so that I
 include them in the compatibility list.